 While it’s relatively common to leave a car unused for prolonged periods due to changing circumstances, your vehicle still requires a certain level of preventative maintenance to keep it running properly.
 So no matter the reason you need to take your car off the road, taking some time to care for your vehicle can help you avoid a breakdown in the future.

 Where to Store Your Car

-Although there’s a cost involved, using a storage facility is another safe and sheltered option.
-Look for one that has climate control and is not too far away so you can check your vehicle periodically.
+And while there’s a cost involved, using a storage facility is another safe and sheltered option.
+Look for one that has climate control and is not too far away, so you can check your vehicle periodically.

 How to Prepare Your Car for Storage